anh-h-nguyen/anh-h-nguyen.github.io/README.md

 ## Data-Driven Solutions - Strategic Leadership - Supply Chain Innovation

-### About Me
+### 👋🏼 Hi, I'm Anh Nguyen!
-I'm Anh Nguyen and am a results-driven leader with a strong foundation in data science, supply chain management, and strategic decision-making.
+I am a results-driven leader with a strong foundation in data science, supply chain management, and strategic decision-making.

 With over nine years of experience optimizing logistics, procurement, and demand planning, I thrive at the intersection of data-driven insights and operational efficiency.